JeanPinay/JeanPinay/README.md

   - Editor: VSCode

 - 🔥 Featured Projects
    - Project 1: Cat Astrology website using Laravel.
-A website where you can find the Zodiac sign of your cat and you can post your cat too.
+A website where you can find the Zodiac sign of your cat and you can post your cat pics too.
 I used Bootstrap and CSS for interface.
    - Project 2: Ideas logbook, this a full stack project using Node.js for server side and Javascript, CSS and HTML for client side.
    - Project 3: Group project from the training.
 We made a website similar to Craiglist using Laravel and for the interface is CSS/SASS.